 - 1. Configure a Mesh Point Network.
-See Mesh Point Network Settings on page 68. - 2.
-Configure Device Groups for Mesh Point on page 68. - 3.
+See Mesh Point Network Settings on page 71. - 2.
+Configure Device Groups for Mesh Point on page 71. - 3.
 From the device group configuration Profile: - Specify the Mesh Point Network. - Specify Advanced configuration Profile settings. - Specify Mesh Device Settings.

 Initially, configure non-root APs over wired Ethernet, connected to the Management Port.
-After adding an AP to non-root mesh device group, the AP will reboot and then it will be a member of the group without the Ethernet network.
-If you need to modify the configuration of a non-root AP after deploying in a mesh network, reconnect the AP through the Ethernet port and verify mesh point configuration.
+After adding an AP to a non-root mesh device group, the AP will reboot and then it will be a member of the group without the Ethernet network.
+(It is highly recommended to disconnect the Management Ethernet port at this time.)
+If you need to modify the configuration of a non-root AP after deploying in a mesh network, reconnect the AP through the Management Ethernet port and verify mesh point configuration.
 When a non-root AP is incorrectly configured in a mesh network, it can become stranded.
 To recover a stranded AP, reconnect to the Management Port through the wired Ethernet.

-Mesh Point Network Settings on page 68

-Configure Device Groups for Mesh Point on page 68

-Advanced Configuration Profile and Mesh Device Settings on page 70
+Mesh Point Network Settings on page 71 Configure Device Groups for Mesh Point on page 71 Advanced Configuration Profile and Mesh Device Settings on page 73